Pyramid

 How the pyramids was constructed

-pyramid (from Greekπυραμίς pyramís) is a structure whose outer surfaces are triangular and converge to a single point at the top, making the shape roughly a pyramid in the geometric sense.
+A pyramid (from Greek: πυραμίς pyramís) is a structure whose outer surfaces are triangular and converge to a single point at the top, making the shape roughly a pyramid in the geometric sense.
 The base of a pyramid can be trilateral, quadrilateral, or of any polygon shape.
 As such, a pyramid has at least three outer triangular surfaces (at least four faces including the base).
 The square pyramid, with a square base and four triangular outer surfaces, is a common version.

 A pyramid's design, with the majority of the weight closer to the ground, and with the pyramidion on top, means that less material higher up on the pyramid will be pushing down from above.
 This distribution of weight allowed early civilizations to create stable monumental structures.